-Growing concerns and complaints of risks and wrongful death associated with Pradaxa and similar anti-coagulants has some top U.S. heart doctors hesitating in prescribing the drug, according to a recent Reuters article.
-If someone you love has taken Pradaxa and died and you think this may be a wrongful death contact the experienced West Palm Beach wrongful death attorneys at Gordone and Doner for a free consultation.
+If someone you love has taken Pradaxa and suffered severe injuries or died and you think this may be a wrongful death contact the skilled West Palm Beach wrongful death attorneys at Gordon and Doner for a free consultation.

 Many cardiologists are calling for a more rigorous monitoring system in patients who are prescribed Pradaxa.
 Pradaxa is a twice daily pill manufactured by Boehringer Ingelheim.
 It was approved by the U.S. Food and Drug Administration in October 2010 to prevent strokes in patients with atrial fibrillation, an irregular heartbeat condition.
 It was the first new oral treatment for that use since warfarin was introduced in the 1950s.

 Currently, Pradaxa patients are not required to regularly monitor their blood or have frequent follow-ups with their physician.
 This raises concerns about the risk of stroke, blood clots and serious bleeding if not taken properly, especially in patients with poor kidney function.

 About 545 reports of Pradaxa-related deaths were reported to the FDA in 2011, according to estimates from the Institute for Safe Medication Practices last month.
 This is significantly higher than the 72 deaths associated with warfarin.